Julius441/WorldQuant-University-Project/README.md

 2. APARTMENT SALES IN BUENOS AIRES: Built a machine learning model that predicts apartment prices in Buenos Aires, Argentina.
 Created a linear regression model using the scikit-learn library, built a data pipeline for imputing missing values and encoding categorical features, improved model performance by reducing overfitting and created a dynamic dashboard for interacting with the model.

+3. AIR QUALITY IN NAIROBI: Extracted data from MongoDB and built an ARMA time-series model to predict particulate matter concentration in Nairobi, Kenya.
+Improved model performance through hyperparameter tuning and balanced model performance with computation cost.